Enrollment and Registration

-Below is listed the information on enrollment and registration of students at our schools.
-If you have any questions about the enrollment process, call your school, or call 503-399-2632 for the Elementary Education office, the Middle School Education office, and the High School Education office.
+Below is listed the information to enrollment and registration of students at our schools, as well as a link above to access Online Registration.
+If you have any questions about the enrollment process, call your school, or call 503-399-2632.

-- Make sure you have the appropriate documentation to register your child.
+Make sure you have the appropriate documentation to register your child.
 The school will ask for a record of your child’s immunization records.
-Also bring some form of identification, such as birth certificate.

-- Once you’re at the school, make sure to fill out each form completely – especially the emergency contact information form.
-Your school will have specific details about classes, teachers and staff.
+When filling out the forms, make sure to fill out completely – especially the emergency contact information form!

 Parents will receive a registration form, along with a packet of other information, when they register the child or teen at the school they will be attending.

 The following describes entrance age requirements for admittance of children entering kindergarten and first grade, per policy INS-A006.

 A child entering kindergarten for the first time during the fall term shall be deemed to be 5 years of age if his/her birthday occurs on or before September 10.
 A child whose birthday falls in the summer months may delay enrollment into kindergarten until he/she has reached age 6.
 This decision is at the parent’s discretion.

 A child entering first grade for the first time during the fall term shall be deemed to be 6 years of age if his/her birthday occurs on or before September 1.

 At the time of registration, a child entering public school for the first time will be asked to supply the school with some sort of proof of age for the student.
 This documentation can be a birth certificate, hospital records, signed affidavit by the parent, or any other appropriate documentation.